EivanKolchin/DocDigitaliser/README.md

 # DocDigitaliser
-Heidi - Hackathon, a software that aids the conversion of the more inconvenient analogue medical documents into digital copies
+Heidi - Hackathon, Digitising the Analog Health Record.
+We Created a software which aids the conversion of the more inconvenient analogue medical documents into digital copies.